mike-g-dev/dotfiles/README.md

 This command creates a symlink from our repo to the target path on our home machine.

 To stow all files at once, run `stow */` to get only directories not the readme.

+If there are files that already exist in the target prior to running stow, you must run `stow --adopt <utility>` so that the symlink is correctly initialized -- more on this in the manpage of stow.